Formation of Multiple Pregnancy

 Women are born with several hundred thousand primary oocytes (from the Greek "oon" meaning "egg" and "kytos" meaning "cell") in the ovaries.
 Primary oocytes are the cells that eventually develop into mature eggs which, if fertilized, become embryos.
 Most of them degenerate during childhood and only several hundred mature during the course of a woman's reproductive lifetime.

 The eggs are released by the ovaries and are available for fertilization about once a month (except during pregnancy).
 The release of the egg from the ovary is called ovulation.
-When it is released, it is caught by the fingerlike ends of the fallopian tubes, through which it travels for about 4 days to the uterus.
+When an egg is released, it is caught by the finger-like ends of the fallopian tubes, through which it travels for about 4 days to the uterus.

 Fertilization can occur any time during those 4 days following ovulation.
-If it is not fertilized during that time, the egg degenerates and flows out of the body with the menstrual blood.
+If it is not fertilized during that time, the egg degenerates and flows out of the body during menstruation.

-Sometimes, two eggs are released during a single menstrual cycle and, if both eggs are fertilized, lead to dizygotic twins.
-If more than 2 eggs are released, as often occurs when an infertile women is treated with superovulation therapy, a higher-order pregnancy can result.
+Sometimes, two eggs are released during a single cycle.
+If both eggs are fertilized, dizygotic twins develop.
+If more than 2 eggs are releasedas often occurs when an infertile women is treated with superovulation therapya higher-order pregnancy can result.